-Given the economic turmoil and uncertainty the country has been facing, industry experts have increased the recommended fund balance to as much as two months worth of operating expenses or higher depending on the community's particular situation.
+However, given the economic turmoil and uncertainty the country has been facing, industry experts have increased the recommended fund balance to closer to two months' worth of operating expenses or higher depending on the community's particular situation.
 The City needs a healthy Fund Balance to be able to maintain its ability to respond to other unforeseen circumstances that may arise.